thegymnasium/seemingly-seamless/slides-header.md

 </pre>

 Notes:
+[to do:simplify notes]
+Here's an example of the YAML that governs our navigation.
 In this example, I'll step through the various sections of YAML, each of which will get processed and transformed.

 ------